silvercircle/silvercircle.github.io/_posts/2018-06-24-upgrading-thunderbird-60.md

 Version 60 will be the next major release with long term support, which means it will be the direct successor of version 52, the current one which was released over a year ago.
-The versions 53-59 were basically development versions not meant to be used by end users.
-AS of writing this article, the 8th (and presumably last) beta version of Thunderbird 60 is the most recent one and from what I've heard, the final will be out soon, likely unchanged from this beta.
+The versions 53-59 were development versions not meant to be used by end users.
+As of writing this article, the 8th (and presumably last) beta version of Thunderbird 60 is the most recent one and from what I've heard, the final will be out soon, likely unchanged from this beta.
 {:dc}